inductiva/inductiva/docs/simulators/DualSPHysics.md

 if [ $? -ne 0 ] ; then fail; fi
 ```

-The post-processing commands follow, with calls to `partvtk`, `partvtkout`,
+The post-processing commands include calls to `partvtk`, `partvtkout`,
-`boundaryvtk` and `isosurface`.
-These are the commands that generate the data
+`boundaryvtk`, and `isosurface`.
+These commands generate the data required to
-required for producing the visualization shown above with ParaView.
+produce the visualization displayed above using ParaView.

-There are also a number of variables being set in the beginning of the script.
-Some of them have to do with the path to DualSPHysics commands, and they
+The script also sets several variables at the beginning, some of which relate
-are assuming a local instalation.
-For our Inductiva python script, we won't
+to the paths for DualSPHysics commands, assuming a local installation.
+In our
-need any of that, since the API takes care of all command paths for us in the
+Inductiva Python script, we won’t need these, as the API automatically handles
-remote machine.
-There are also a number of variable related to filenames and
+all command paths on the remote machine.
+There are also a number of variable
-input/output directories:
+related to filenames and input/output directories:
 ```bash
 export name=CaseTurbine
 export dirout=${name}_out